-Lamborghini Gallardo R-EX - the final evolution of Gallardo GT3
+Lamborghini Gallardo R-EX - Final Evolution of Gallardo GT3

 Lamborghini Gallardo R-EX, also known as the Reiter Gallardo Extenso, is the latest version of the Gallardo GT3 race car developed by a tuning company from Germany and a racing team Reiter Engineering.
 The car was introduced in 2014 and was prepared for the competitions all over the world starting with 2015 GT season.

 Reiter Engineering, owned by Hens Reiter and located in Kirchanschoering, Bavaria, is an exclusive Lamborghini partner since 2000.
 Reiter built more than 100 Lamborghini race cars, most of them were Gallardos.
 Since its introduction in 2006, Gallardo GT3 collected more than 200 victories and over 400 podiums finishes.